pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 Because PR authors are the ones who want to merge the PRs into the repository the most, after an offline discussion we agree on the following:

-If I am the PR author, I am the one who wants to merge the PR into the repository most.
-I'm willing to lead that change.
-So I'm supposed to do my best to have someone review the PR.
-The reviewers should review the PR in time and give feedback, but it is not their responsibility to push the PR to be merged.
+* PR authors are responsible for getting PRs reviewed and merged.
+* PR reviewers are responsible for reviewing PRs and providing feedback in time but not responsible for pushing the PR to be merged.

 ### 2 Approvals for a PR to be accepted